Bio

 News

-- [Sept 2024–May 2025] Research internship at the Robotics and AI Institute, with Tao Pang
+• [Sept 2024] Started research internship at the Robotics and AI Institute, with Tao Pang

 Our method generates short, direct plans that leverage all manipulator surfaces, not just end-effectors.